ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```
 <!-- .element: data-id="named" -->

-The good news is, for when we don't have control over the interface, PEP736 is currently debating either using something like a trailing = for arguments that should take from variable names
+The good news is, for when we don't have control over the interface, PEP736 is currently debating either using something like a trailing = for arguments that should take from existing variable names

 ------
 <!-- .element: data-auto-animate -->